-For over two decades, Chris Bianez (pronounced like "Be Honest") has been delighting audiences of all ages with his keynote addresses and workshops and has inspired hundreds of thousands of individuals to pursue their goals and objectives despite challenges and difficulties.
+For over two decades, Chris Bianez (pronounced like "Be Honest") has been delighting audiences of all ages with programs that are content-rich, research-based, and generously sprinkled with humor to keep attendees laughing while they learn.
+His keynote addresses and workshops provide members with tools and strategies to increase their personal and property safety.

 What makes Chris Bianez such an inspirational authority on overcoming adversity by turning life’s negatives into life’s great triumphs of achievement?
 Simply put: His own story...